lechuga2020/sistema_emebidos/README.md

 ## GIt-Hub content

-* Coeff.txt: It is a text file that contains in a single column, the coefficients of the low-pass filter.
+* Coeff.txt: It is a text file that contains in a single column, the coefficients of the low-pass filter of order 25.

 * X_signal.txt: It is a text file containing the samples of a voice signal mixed with several other signals with frequencies higher than 4000Hz.
 This will be the signal to be filtered, the user can modify this file or put his own.

+* service.py: Python program that runs the web service and executes the FIR filter algorithm.